 Another significant benefit over its offline competitors is that Getir is aware of a customer’s purchase history and their preferences.
 As a result, it may personalize the user experience and product suggestions to what it believes a buyer wants to buy.

-Getir business model also earns money through delivery costs, which are added to every order.
+Getir business model also earns money through delivery fees, which are added to every order.
 The shipping price for the United Kingdom is £1.99.

 Furthermore, Getir charges a fee if an order is less than £10.
 This guarantees that the firm continues to make a profit on smaller purchases.